dsaucez/SLICES/docs/infrastructure.md

 ![Relaxed _spine-and-leaf_ architecture](sophia_node-relaxed-spine-leaf.svg)

 In this case, each administrative domain builds a spine-and-leaf infrastructure.
-For clarity reaosns the example above shows only one spine switch per entity, but nothing prevents the networks to be as large as needed (e.g., 2 spine switches, 4 pods...).
+For clarity reasons the example above shows only one spine switch per entity, but nothing prevents the networks to be as large as needed (e.g., 2 spine switches, 4 pods...).